ga-wdi-lessons/pseudocode/readme.md

 - How would you get the robot to count to 73?
 You can't just say, "Count to 73."
 That's not one of the commands the robot knows.
 Of the 9 commands you've been given, which might be helpful?

 - How can you tell if one number is divisible by another?
 (For example, 8 is divisible by 2, but not by 3.)

+## Conclusion:

+1. What are some helpful steps for solving problems?
+2. What does pseudocode help us do?
+3. Do we only pseudocode at the start of a project?